 - 3. Submits cross-sectional imaging studies.
-If cross-sectional imaging studies demonstrate a mass, the mass must be single and less than three cm. - 4.
+If cross-sectional imaging studies demonstrate a mass, the mass must be single and less than three cm in radial (perpendicular to the duct) diameter.
+The longitudinal extension of the stricture along the bile duct is not considered in the measurement of a mass. - 4.
 Documents the exclusion of intrahepatic and extrahepatic metastases by cross-sectional imaging studies of the chest and abdomen within 90 days prior to submission of the initial exception request. - 5.
 Assesses regional hepatic lymph node involvement and peritoneal metastases by operative staging after completion of neoadjuvant therapy and before liver transplantation.
-Endoscopic ultrasound-guided aspiration of regional hepatic lymph nodes may be advisable to exclude patients with obvious metastases before neo-adjuvant therapy is initiated. - 6.
-Transperitoneal aspiration or biopsy of the primary tumor (either by endoscopic ultrasound, operative or percutaneous approaches) must be avoided because of the high risk of tumor seeding associated with these procedures.
+Endoscopic ultrasound-guided aspiration of regional hepatic lymph nodes may be advisable to exclude patients with obvious metastases before neo-adjuvant therapy is initiated.

+6. Transperitoneal aspiration or biopsy of the primary tumor (either by endoscopic ultrasound, operative or percutaneous approaches) must be avoided because of the high risk of tumor seeding associated with these procedures.